freegggg0705/GoogleAppScriptArchive/readme.md

 > Or you can try https://site-analyzer.pro/soft/batch-url-scraper/ but remember to check for possibility of malicious and better use in sandbox

 JINA.gs scrape text for a list of urls with proxy(need authentication api key trim from 3e for real api, btw it is free just in case) and json output https://jina.ai/ (For multiple urls scrape use)
 > Alternatively, use wallabag host in PC
+> Alternatively, use rssodolist with morss.it